neynarxyz/neynar_parquet_importer/README.md

 - Crontab entry to delete old files
 - "Downloaded:" log message should include file age
 - allow custom postgres schema instead of always putting into public
+- Store the ETAG in the database so we can compare file hashes

 ## Open Questions